mintel/lpipe/README.md

 **lpipe** provides a simple set of tools for writing clearly defined, multi-function AWS Lambdas in Python.

-This project was borne out of a desire to support directed-graph workflows on FAAS. **lpipe** is designed to handle batched events from CloudWatch, Kinesis, or SQS.
+This project was born out of a desire to support directed-graph workflows on FAAS. **lpipe** is designed to handle batched events from CloudWatch, Kinesis, or SQS.

 #### Features